midhunshyam/Advanced-Machine-Learning/README.md

   - Approach: Add extra inputs and tune γ, learning rate, and network size.
 - Bonus: DQN Q‐Learning
   - Goal: Compare value‐based learning to policy methods.
-  - **Approach **: Implement experience replay, ε‐greedy exploration.
+  - **Approach**: Implement experience replay, ε‐greedy exploration.

+## Results & Visualisation

+All plots (training curves, reconstructions, agent performance) are generated inline in the notebook under the “Visualisation” sections.
+You can export figures via Jupyter or save them programmatically by uncommenting the plt.savefig(...) lines.